EngFlow/example/README.md

 This repository contains examples in various languages that demonstrate how to build and test software with the EngFlow Remote Execution service.

+## Prerequisites

+- In order to build and test `//python`, you need to install the dependencies listed in `python/requirements.txt`.
+To do so, execute `bazel run //python:requirements.update` before testing.
+- In order to run `//swift` test you need `clang` compiler.
+Make sure the binary is in your `PATH`.

 ## Local execution
 ### Building locally